jakaspeh/jakaspeh.github.io/_posts/2016-02-01-passing-data-condition-variable.md

 categories: concurrency
 ---

-Condition variables were the topic of the [previous blog post](/blog/2016/01/condition-variable.html).
-I recommend reading it before starting with this blog post.
+Condition variables were the topic of the [previous article](/blog/2016/01/condition-variable.html).
+I recommend reading it before starting with this article.

 Today, we will see another use case of a condition variable: sharing data between the threads.